johnthotekat/gecko_monitor/README.md

 ## Features

 - **Automatic Monitoring**: Periodically checks CoinGecko for new cryptocurrency listings.
 - **Notification**: Alerts users with a beep sound when new listings are detected.
+(We can add different ways of notification, just for my usecase I'm adding beeps now!)
 - **Change Detection**: Saves cryptocurrency listings only when changes are detected, minimizing unnecessary data storage.
 - **Logging**: Provides detailed logs for monitoring script activity and troubleshooting.